makehumancommunity/makehuman-static-website/content/MPFB/FAQ/user_files_disappeared.md

 ---
 title: "My user files disappeared when upgrading"
 draft: false
+description: "Why MPFB user files may appear missing after the January 2025 Blender extension-platform upgrade, and how to point MPFB at the previous data folder."
 ---

 If you have a) installed a version of MPFB from January 21, 2025 or earlier, b) left the location of user files at the default location, and c) upgraded to a later nighty build or the final release, then the user files might appear to have vanished.